jacobjjasper/programmeer_project/README.md

 ## Solution

-Let people visualize the horrible effects of smoking so they won't start smoking.
+Let people visualize the horrible effects of smoking so they won't start smoking or quit smoking.

 ![](doc/sketsch.png)